-F-13 Responsibility-exerts a high level of effort and perseveres towards goal attainment.

-F-14 Self-Esteem-believes in own self-worth and maintains a positive view of self.

-F-15 Sociability-demonstrates understanding, friendliness, adaptability, empathy and politeness in group settings.

-F-16 Self-Management-assesses self accurately, sets personal goals, monitors progress and exhibits self-control.

-F-17 Integrity/Honesty-chooses ethical courses of action.
+- F-13 Responsibility-exerts a high level of effort and perseveres towards goal attainment. - F-14 Self-Esteem-believes in own self-worth and maintains a positive view of self. - F-15 Sociability-demonstrates understanding, friendliness, adaptability, empathy and politeness in group settings. - F-16 Self-Management-assesses self accurately, sets personal goals, monitors progress and exhibits self-control. - F-17 Integrity/Honesty-chooses ethical courses of action.

-I (print name) \\\\\\ have received and read a copy of the syllabus for the EMS Paramedic Program (EMSP 1161/1167 - AEMT Clinicals/Field Internship).
-I understand the syllabus and understand that I must comply with all requirements listed within this document to complete the course.

-Signature of Student
+I (print name) have received and read a copy of the syllabus for the EMS EMT Program (EMSP 1160 EMT Clinical).
+I understand the syllabus and understand that I must comply with all requirements listed with this document to complete the course.
+Signature of Student D / Date

-Date